Driving Viscous Hydrodynamics in Bulk Electron Flow in Graphene Using Micromagnets: Boundary layer for a straight semi-infinite channel with no-slip boundary condition

 Here $m$ is an integer and $G_m(y)$ are unknown functions that must decay with increasing $y$ as the solution tends to the bulk solution far from the boundary.
 Thus, using the perturbative solution as a starting point we consider solutions of the form

 where $f_m$ and $A_{m,a}$ are complex coefficients.
 The index $a=1,2,3...$ enumerates ``eigenvalues'' $\lambda_a$, which can be real or complex.
 The real parts of $\lambda_a$ are positive by design of Eq.~\eqref{Gm}.
-In principle the index $a$ can be arbitrarily large, but due to the truncation it is never larger than $\sim10$.
+In practice the upper limit of the index $a$, $a_{max} = 2N_m+1$, is fixed by truncation.
 Since the ``Bernoulli term'' is neglected, the Stokes equation~(\ref{NS}) is a linear equation.
 Let us consider the Poiseuille solution without magnetic field,

 as a base solution.
 Now, in a magnetic field the stream function has a driven part correction, $\delta \psi_d$, driven by $\psi_0$, and a free part correction, $\delta \psi_f$,

 The first term in $\delta \psi_d$ is driven by the first term in Eq.~(\ref{Poi}) and the second term in $\delta \psi_d$ is driven by the second term in Eq.~(\ref{Poi}).
 Hence, the function $G_m(y)$ in Eq.~(\ref{Gm}) is a combination of a driven part and a free part.
 For a linear differential equation the driven part is fully determined by the equation, but the coefficients in the free part are determined by the boundary conditions.